 The predecessor of the Folsom Street Fair was the CMC Carnival, short for “California Motorcycle Club Carnival.”
 It was a kind of carnival with music and sales booths.
 The CMC took place for about 20 years, always on the second Sunday in November, at various locations, mostly in large halls near the harbor.

-The Folsom in San Francisco attracts around 400,000 visitors annually, primarily gay supporters of the BDSM scene or leather fans from around the world.
+The Folsom in San Francisco attracts around 400,000 visitors annually, primarily gay supporters of the BDSM community or leather fans from around the world.
 However, the event is also becoming increasingly popular among people who are not gay or supporters of BDSM.
 Since 1994, the event has therefore been called “San Francisco Pride Parade” instead of “Gay Freedom.”

 Sailors, motorcycles and leather